moatazcybertalents/cortex-classic/README.md

 Notes:
 - If you changed any `.env` environment variables, or any of their references, make sure to run `npm run dev` to update the public assets, as it reference some of it.

+## Task
+Add a posts and comments feature under app/modules/cortex/boards.
+Members should be able to create posts and add comments on those posts.
+The board owner must have the ability to delete any post or any comment on his posts.